Risk-averse optimal control of random elliptic variational inequalities: Analysis of the optimisation problem

 \subsection{Existence of an optimal control}

-We need certain basic structural properties on the functionals appearing in \eqref{eq:OCProblem} for the problem to be well posed. \begin{ass} Let $\cR\colon L^p(\Omega) \to \ER$ be proper and lower semicontinuous and $\varrho\colon U \to \ER$ be proper and weakly lower semicontinuous.
+We need certain basic structural properties on the functionals appearing in \eqref{eq:OCProblem} for the problem to be well posed. \begin{ass} Let {$\cR\colon L^p(\Omega) \to \R$} be lower semicontinuous and {$\varrho\colon U \to \R$} be weakly lower semicontinuous.
 Assume also that